5 U.S. Foods Banned in Other Countries and Why You Should Know About Them

 1. Titanium Dioxide

 Eyes turned to titanium dioxide in 2022 when the European Commission banned titanium dioxide as a food additive in the European Union.
 This was after The European Food Safety Authority found there is a possibility titanium dioxide in food can cause DNA or chromosomal damage.
 So what is titanium dioxide?
 Titanium dioxide is a food additive that boosts and brightens colors.
 Because of this, it’s used in many candies and packaged foods for more bright and vibrant colors.
-Interestingly, titanium dioxide makes the color white appear even brighter, which is why it’s added to gums, toothpaste, and sunscreen.
+Interestingly, titanium dioxide makes the color white appear even brighter, which is why it’s added to gumcolored candy skittless, toothpaste, and sunscreen.

 So, what’s the concern?
 Titanium dioxide nanoparticles may pose a risk of genotoxicity, which means it can damage the genetic material (DNA) in our cells.
 Think of DNA as the "instruction manual" for our bodies; when it gets damaged, it can lead to problems like mutations or cancer.
 While no studies have definitively confirmed that titanium dioxide is a significant health risk, it’s also not proven to be completely safe.